-The following subsections define the use of the Picture Loss Indication (PLI), Slice Lost Indication (SLI), Reference Picture Selection Indication (RPSI), and Full Intra Request (FIR) feedback messages with HEVC.
-The PLI, SLI, and RPSI messages are defined in [RFC4585], and the FIR message is defined in [RFC5104].
+The following subsections define the use of the Picture Loss Indication (PLI) and Full Intra Request (FIR) feedback messages with [VVC].
+The PLI is defined insublayer [RFC4585], and the FIR message is defined in [RFC5104].
+In accordance with this memo, unlike [HEVC], a sender MUST NOT send Slice Loss Indication (SLI) or Reference Picture Selection Indication (RPSI), and a receiver SHOULD ignore RPSI and treat a received SLI as a PLI.